PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 direct call remains an expression.

 That third direct call now assigns its unchanged result to the staged target.
-The absolute-final fourth call and all earlier occurrences remain unchanged.
+The first direct call retains `_terminal_instancenorm_post_bias_stats`, the second direct and nested calls remain unchanged, and the absolute-final fourth call retains its distinct target.
 The staged counter is observation-only, and no tensor-count proxy is required because pruning remains positive-only.